amit-hkust/my_site_online/content/_index.md

 ## Working Papers

-### <a href=https://bit.ly/2ZG2Ti7 target="_blank"><span class=titlelink>Know Thyself: Access to Own Credit Report and Retail Mortgage Market [Job Market Paper]</span></a>
+### <a href=https://bit.ly/2ZG2Ti7 target="_blank"><span class=titlelink>Know Thyself: Access to Own Credit Report and The Retail Mortgage Market [Job Market Paper]</span></a>
 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Borrowers may misestimate their probability of mortgage approval in the absence of precise signals.
-Credit reports, which contain signals of creditworthiness, became easily accessible for consumers since 2005 for the entire U.S., while it was already the case in seven states.
-A difference-in-differences strategy employing this change shows that pool quality of mortgage applicants improved as a result—approvals increased and subsequent delinquencies decreased.
-These findings are consistent with a mechanism where over-estimators exit and under-estimators enter the applicant pool, because easier access to credit reports reduces misestimation of one’s own probability of mortgage approval.
+Borrowers may misestimate their probability of mortgage approval in the absence of precise signals of creditworthiness.
+Credit reports, which contain such signals, became easily accessible for all U.S. consumers since 2005, while it was already the case in seven states.
+A difference-in-differences strategy exploiting this change shows that pool quality of mortgage applicants improved as a result—approvals increased and subsequent delinquencies decreased.
+These findings are consistent with a mechanism where under-estimators enter the applicant pool and over-estimators drop out, because easier access to credit reports reduces misestimation of one’s own probability of mortgage approval.
 Additional findings rule out supply-driven explanations.
 </div>
 </details>